rsyncOSX/RsyncOSX_archived/README.md

 [![GitHub license](https://img.shields.io/github/license/rsyncOSX/RsyncUI)](https://github.com/rsyncOSX/RsyncUI/blob/main/Licence.MD) [![GitHub issues](https://img.shields.io/github/issues/rsyncOSX/RsyncUI)](https://github.com/rsyncOSX/RsyncUI/issues) [![Netlify Status](https://api.netlify.com/api/v1/badges/1d14d49b-ff14-4142-b135-771db071b58a/deploy-status)](https://app.netlify.com/sites/rsyncui/deploys)

-**RsyncUI** which are released for macOS Big Sur and later versions of macOS.
+**RsyncUI** which will be released for macOS Monterey.

-**Update 17 June 2021**.
-The builds are removed for the moment, the UI need some more polish and there is also discovered an issue with RsyncUI on macOS Big Sur.
-The issue does not exists on macOS Monterey with Xcode 13.
-I am not sure why and further QA of code is required.
-The updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.
-Please use the latest version of RsyncOSX.
-There might be another build on macOS Big Sur if I manage to solve the issue.
-If not there will not be any new releases of RsyncUI until macOS Monterey is public.
+The target for RsyncUI is macOS Monterey.
+But there will also be a couple of prerelease builds on macOS Big Sur.
+The UI need some more polish and the updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.

   - [the documentation of RsyncUI](https://rsyncui.netlify.app/)
   - [the readme for RsyncUI](https://github.com/rsyncOSX/RsyncUI/blob/main/README.md)